ledesmac/DynamoMock/README.md

 ### Command-Line Arguments

-- `table_name` (Mandatory): The name of the DynamoDB table where records will be inserted.
+- `--table_name` (Required): The name of the DynamoDB table where records will be inserted.
 - `--num_records` (Optional): The number of dummy records to generate.
 - `--output_json` (Optional): The file path to save the generated dummy records in JSON format.
 - `--input_json` (Optional): The file path to a JSON file containing records to be inserted into DynamoDB.